Last updated: 14 August 2026

 10-Inch Mattress Guide

 10 inches marks a clear step into premium comfort.
-It suits adults wanting noticeably better pressure relief, couples wanting a more substantial shared sleeping surface, and is the thickness we most often recommend for buyers researching a mattress for back pain in Nigeria, provided the support core is genuinely orthopaedic and not simply marketed as such.
+It suits adults wanting noticeably better pressure relief, couples wanting a more substantial shared sleeping surface, and is a thickness worth considering for buyers researching a mattress for back pain in Nigeria, alongside genuine orthopaedic construction rather than thickness alone.

 12-Inch Mattress Guide